 With plenty of time to spare, it is well worth exploring the beautiful beaches of Cape Cod, which are another hour or two away.
 Make sure to stop at the many quaint seaside towns along the way, like Plymouth, Barnstable, Wareham, or New Bedford.

-Finish the day’s driving in Providence, the charming capital of Rhode Island, full of delightful 18th- and 19th-century architecture, some excellent museums, and Brown University.
+Finish the day’s drive in Providence, the charming capital of Rhode Island, full of delightful 18th- and 19th-century architecture, some excellent museums, and Brown University.
 Don’t miss the eye-catching WaterFire installation which lights up the center of town on summer nights.

 Day Two – Providence to New Haven